aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 Time to get started using CarbonLake Quickstart!
 Follow the steps below to see if everything is working and get familiar with this solution.

-### 1/ Make sure all the Infrastructure Deployed Properly
+### 1/ Make sure all the infrastructure deployed properly

 In your command line shell you should see confirmation of all resources deploying.
 Did they deploy successfully?
 Any errors or issues?
 If all is successful you should see indication that CDK deployed.
 You can also verify this by navigating to the Cloudformation service in the AWS console.
 Visually check the series of stacks that all begin with `CLQS` to see that they deployed successfully.